Our Bagot Goats

 The Bagot is believed to be Britain’s oldest breed of goat with a documented ancestry.
 The first recorded account of the breed appears in historical documents from 1389, when Sir John Bagot was known to be the keeper of the original herd at Blithfield, his Staffordshire estate in the English Midlands.
 The Bagot goat was originally managed as a feral and semi-feral parkland breed in Bagots Park, just three miles from Blithfield Hall.
 They proved to be extremely self-reliant, which has ensured their continued survival over many centuries.

-We run a small herd of 7 nannies and a billy and hope to welcome our first High Stile pedigree Bagot kids in Spring 2024.
+We run a small herd of 4 nannies and a billy and hope to welcome our High Stile pedigree kids during spring.

 Produce Available